Generic selectors

 Undersoil Heating: No

-Normally a friendly welcome awaits the visitor to the Beveree Stadium.
-It is testament to the hospitality of the Club, that no one can really remember the last time that fans were segregated at the ground.
+Normally a friendly welcome awaits visitors to the Beveree Stadium.
+It is a testament to the hospitality of the club that no one can remember the last time that fans were segregated at the ground.

 Leave the M25 at Junction 12 and take the M3 Junction towards Central London.
 Leave the M3 at Junction 1 and take the A308 towards Kingston.
 After approximately two miles and on reaching Hampton, turn left onto the High Street, then immediately turn left into Station Road.
 Take the next right into Beaver Close for the Beveree Stadium entrance.